 How many scholarships are available?

 M4C will be awarding up to 94 scholarships in an open competition across each of the eight consortium universities.
 In addition M4C will be awarding a further 15 Collaborative Doctoral Awards (CDA) through a linked competition with a range of partner organisations in the cultural, creative and heritage sector.
 Scholarships are awarded to the best candidates identified through our rigorous application process.

 How do I apply for a M4C scholarship?

-Applications open on the 8th October 2018.
+Applications opened on the 14th October 2019.
 There are several parts to the application process which can take quite some time and also requires departmental and academic staff taking action, so while the deadline for submitting applications is the 14th January 2020 at midday, you should not leave your application until the last minute.
 We recommend you contact a potential supervisor or supervisors as early as possible, ideally within October-November.
 For full details on how to apply, please go to the Midlands4Cities website.
 Please make sure you fully read the Guidance.

 What is the deadline for applications?

 14th January 2020 - but the application process is multi-staged, so please start your application as soon as possible.

 What about Wolfson Foundation scholarships?

 Please follow the same process as for M4C scholarships.
 Candidates that are eligible will be selected and nominated for Wolfson scholarships from the M4C applications - you do not need to make a separate application or request.